-Burning permits are mandatory in the MD of Foothills.
+Burning permits are mandatory in Foothills County.

 - Open fires are allowed by obtaining a burning permit online, or in person at the Heritage Height Fire Hall.

 - You DO NOT need a burn permit for a campfire in a fire ring.

 - You DO NOT need a burn permit for burning barrels with screen covers and located on a non-combustible surface.